astromub/NuRiProject/_posts/2025-11-08-candelsticks-basic-for-binary-trading.md

 ## 📌 Final Thoughts

 Candlesticks are more than visuals—they're **psychological footprints** of market participants.
 Mastering them gives you an edge in timing entries, spotting reversals, and managing risk.

-> Want this guide as a printable PDF or integrated into your GitHub dashboard?
-Let’s build it together.